 The definition of “disability” or “disabled” can vary from policy to policy.
 Understanding which definition is specific to your policy is key to a successful disability claim.
 A typical definition of disability may be similar to:

-Disabled or Disability means You are prevented from performing one or more of the Essential Duties of:
+Disabled or Disability means you cannot perform one or more of the Essential Duties of:

 It is important to remember, that definitions can vary by different insurance companies, and even policy to policy.
 Read your policy carefully and consult a disability insurance attorney if you have any questions.